 The missing ingredient?
 Knowledge management.

-However, in many organizations, knowledge sharing is an afterthought.
+However, in many organizations, knowledge management is an afterthought.
 Market intelligence and customer insights teams conduct research, share it with the line manager who commissioned it, and move on to the next project.

 As remote working and decentralized teams become more common, the risk that market insights will become siloed increases.
 Without a central place to store and distribute insights, market researchers are likely to miss opportunities to share their findings with a wider audience of internal stakeholders.